 See Item 3 of Part I of our annual report on Form 10-K for the year ended December 31, 2011 for a discussion of legal proceedings.
-Except as set forth below, there were no material developments in such legal proceedings during the quarter ended March 31, 2012.
+There were no material developments in such legal proceedings during the quarter ended September 30, 2012.